BryceLee/android-compass/README.md

 - [EncriptSharedPreferences](https://developer.android.com/jetpack/androidx/releases/security):provides an implementation of SharedPreferences that automatically encrypts/decrypts all keys and values
 # Optimize
 - ANR
+    - common issues
         - UI线程5秒
+        - BroadCastRecevier5秒
         - Service10秒
+    - dignose
+        - Strict Mode
+            - Using StrictMode helps you find accidental I/O operations on the main thread while you’re developing your app.
+You can use StrictMode at the application or activity level
+            - StrictMode is a developer tool which detects things you might be doing by accident and brings them to your attention so you can fix them.
+        - 生成.trace文件，进一步分析
         - Tips
     - [Tips](https://developer.android.com/training/articles/perf-tips)
 ## UI优化
 - View复用